 Buckle up with a dog seat belt / harness

 Dog seat belts or harnesses are a safe, convenient way to ensure that your pup can travel comfortably and securely in your car.
 Simply strap your dog’s body into the harness, feed your car’s seat belt through the webbing handles on top of the harness, clip in the seat belt and you’re ready to go.

-Using a dog harness, your dog can safely travel in either the front or back of your car, or in the boot.
+Using a dog harness, your dog can safely travel in either the back of your car or in the boot.
 Even better, when you get to your destination, you can simply clip their lead into the harness and head off for your walk.

 If your pooch tends to travel in the car's front seat, make sure to move the seat as far back as possible and switch off the passenger-side airbag.
 Wherever your dog sits in the car, it's also worth paying a little extra to have a dog seat belt / harness that has been crash-tested for safety purposes.